MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-performance.md

 To enable this feature, make the following changes to the *Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config* file in the *\Program Files\On-premises data gateway* folder.

+>[!NOTE]
+> Currently, queries from premium capacity to the gateway are sometimes missed in this logging.
+We are actively working on fixing this issue.

 1. The `DisableQueryExecutionReport` property is by default set to _False_ to enable additional logging for queries executed using the gateway.
 This creates both the Query Execution Report and the Query Execution Aggregation Report files.
 To turn this feature off, switch the flag to _True_.

    ``` xml